alessandro2serra/homepage/spirals2/README.md

 # Spirals

+> This is a place for spirals scenario.
+Right now no real content yet.

 ## Equations of 2D Archimedian spirals

 Assume that a point is described by its ***polar coordinates (r, θ)***.
 Remember that **r is the radius**, the distance of the point from the center of the axes and **θ is the angle** formed between the radius and x axis (see next figure).